Not4PplPrsn/TheRestaurantApp-/README.md

 - [The handling of the disappearance of bottom bar  ](./functions/AutoHidTabBar.ts)
 - [Where the style for the tab bar is stored](./functions/theDishArray.ts)

 I stored the styling of the bottom navigation separately as the nav bar reverted to the default style, without me calling the style separately.
+Added new log for each adding and removal function in the pages rather in the files containing the functions.

  #### The navigation